hysinh/puss-n-boba/README.md

 - Guidance for CSS Background image - Shrink to fit fixed size div: https://css-tricks.com/snippets/css/a-guide-to-flexbox/
 - Guidance on how to implement and correct syntax for a background-color while also having a background image: https://stackoverflow.com/questions/8195215/css-background-image-on-background-color#:~:text=background%3A,position%20and%20background%2Drepeat%20properties.
 - Correct syntax for letter-spacing property: https://developer.mozilla.org/en-US/docs/Web/CSS/letter-spacing
+- how to make a cursor into a hand https://stackoverflow.com/questions/3087975/how-to-change-the-cursor-into-a-hand-when-a-user-hovers-over-a-list-item

 ### Media